 The Transmission Provider shall use due diligence to add necessary facilities or upgrade its Transmission System within a reasonable time.
-The Transmission Provider will not upgrade its existing or planned Transmission System in order to provide the requested Firm Point-To-Point Transmission degrade existing firm service.
+The Transmission Provider will not upgrade its existing or planned Transmission System in order to provide the requested Firm Point-To-Point Transmission Service if doing so would impair system reliability or otherwise impair or degrade existing firm service.